 How do I organize them?
 There are several strong organizing systems out there; spend some time looking at several of them and choosing one that works for you.
 Popular ones include David Bach’s FinishRich filing system and the LifeFolio filing system.
-I also describe my own system.
-You might also want to use this handy checklist of items that you should file.

 What materials do I need?
 If you’re just getting started, a pile of folders and a box will do the trick; later on, if the system is working for you, you might want to invest in a filing cabinet.
 I wouldn’t invest in one, though, until you’re sure that you’re actually using the system with regularity.